Skip to content

 Can users limit what my system sees?Yes — scope-based consent is cryptographically enforced

-Do I need to store user data?Only if you want to — IDToken delivers identity on each login.
+Do I need to store user data?Only if you want to — IDToken Seal delivers identity on each login.
 Local role mappings (tokenId → role) are optional